saluk/parchisel/readme.md

 ongoing - when loading a project, validate outputs have correct data and template values ongoing - ensure project data is saved when necessary

+TODO - data view: show images in fields if it is an image TODO - csv files saved with extra spaces
+TODO - we don't need to save __id row in data source, it's internal use only TODO - "<" character in draw text strings
 TODO - output indexing should start at 1 for users TODO - when creating a new csv, need to edit the headers TODO - what is the template api?